 Checkbook Merchant Cash Advance

-A merchant cash advance is a source of funding, generally used by small businesses, that has exploded in popularity over the last decade.
+A merchant cash advance, or MCA, is a source of funding, generally used by small businesses, that has exploded in popularity over the last decade.
 Structured as cash advances against future revenues, the interest rate on these deals provide outstanding returns to investors.
 By characterizing such arrangements as advances rather than loans, providers of MCA facilities (Merchant Cash Advance) are able to sidestep State usury laws and charge very high interest rates for the financing facilities they provide.

 - Use your Checkbook Retirement Account to provide cash to small businesses that don’t qualify for traditional financing.